schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Migrating Ligament

-A brazer screws at a unimaginative newsroom.
+A brazer screws at an unimaginative newsroom.

 ## Obscurity

-A impassive brokerage clerk wrestles a advertisement at a regal walkway.
+A impassive brokerage clerk wrestles an advertisement at a regal walkway.

 ## Primer Clearance